2021 THUNDER BRIGADE PERFORMANCE ENSMBLE

 Are parents invited?

-Yes.
+Yes!
 Without the support of the parents, the program will not reach its full potential.
-Parents are encouraged to attend rehearsals and to serve as sets of eyes and ears to assist the director.
+Parents are encouraged to attend rehearsals and offer assistance to the corps' admin.
 Thunder Brigade relies heavily on parent participation to assist with many things including: moving equipment, cooking, driving carpools, sewing, uniforms, and other needs that will arise.
 Thunder Brigade administrators and other volunteers will be in attendance at all rehearsals to answer questions.

 What if my parents would like to talk to someone about the corps?